AlexLaw978/2BDP/README.md

 - [ ] Dynamic or static options for seeds.
 - [ ] Dynamic or static options for analysis on split data.
 - [ ] Add functionality for analyzing multiple point of interests.
+- [ ] Add support functions to edit constants like sheetnames.